We are excited to announce that the FIFTH ANNUAL Florabundance Inspirational Design Days is now open for registration!

 This conference will provide workshops focusing on inspirational designing, the industry’s latest trends, social media expertise, the business end of floral, and more.
 Plus, an incredible bounty of exquisite flowers to design with at your fingertips!

-The three day event will feature the following Designers and Presenters: Hitom Gilliam AIFD, PFC, Amy Osaba, Francoise Weeks, Holly Chapple, Alicia Schwede, David & Leanne Kesler AIFD, PFCI, and Emily Carter.
+The three day event will feature the following Designers and Presenters: Hitomi Gilliam AIFD PFCI, Amy Osaba, Francoise Weeks, Holly Chapple, Alicia Schwede, David & Leanne Kesler AIFD PFCI, Emily Carter, and John Daly.

 Come let the beauty of the American Riviera inspire your work to reach new heights!